-Spain coronavirus infection rate falling 'a lot' as cases top 200,000
+Spain coronavirus cases top 200,000 but infection rate falling 'a lot'

 “You tell them things are going better, that hospitals aren’t so overloaded, and even though they’re on their own, they come more quietly,” she said.

-Spain has imposed one of Europe’s strictest lockdown regimes to help rein in the infection rate and the daily death toll, although this has in turn to led to a disruption to the economy of “considerable severity”, the country’s central bank said.
+Medical professionals, who account for around 15.5% of the country’s coronavirus cases, had said that they were unable to access vital supplies like masks, gloves and surgical scrubs.

+Spain’s central bank said the country’s strict lockdown, imposed to help rein in its infection rate, had provoked economic disruption of “considerable severity.”

-It forecast that the economy would shrink somewhere between 6.8% and 12.4% this year depending on the duration of the lockdown.
+It forecast the economy would shrink somewhere between 6.8% and 12.4% this year depending on the duration of the lockdown.

 Still, it said it expected an upturn in the second half of the year, leading to a “remarkable recovery” in 2021, for which it projected growth of 5.5% to 8.5% as economic activity rebounds.